JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 ### Disclaimer: Truecolor Support

 I do have to make a disclaimer about the color support required for the log parser script.
-Feel free to skip this part but think of coming back if colors fail to print when you try running the previous snippet.
 Terminals support 8-bit colors by default in most cases.
-This 8-bit is for the whole color so you get 256 colors in total.
+This 8-bit is for the whole color value so you get 256 colors in total.
-However, most UI color palettes such as text editors, that support 8-bit for each channel, with a total of 24-bits leading to the common 16 million colors denomination.
+However, most UI color palettes such as text editors, support 8 bits for each channel, adding up to a total of 24-bits per color, leading to the common 16 million colors denomination.

-Rich has [names](https://rich.readthedocs.io/en/latest/appendix/colors.html) for all the 8-bit colors so you can use them inplace of the RGB codes I use if you stick with a 8-bit color palette.
+Rich has [names](https://rich.readthedocs.io/en/latest/appendix/colors.html) for all the 8-bit colors so you can use them instead of the RGB codes I use if you stick with a 8-bit color palette.
 On the other hand if you want to enable 24-bit color mode, you will want to search for **truecolor** support in your current tools.
 A large fraction of modern terminal tools do support the wider array of colors although sometimes it has to be manually enabled.
 Do note that for truecolor to work you need **all** moving pieces to support truecolor.
-This will vary from setup to setup but usually means:
+This will vary from setup to setup, but usually means:

-- Your terminal emulator, i.e. the GUI app that lets you access the terminal (usually one of Terminal.app, iTerm, GNOME Terminal, kiTTY, alacritty, Windows Terminal, &c).
+- Your terminal emulator, i.e. the GUI app that lets you access the terminal (usually one of Terminal.app, iTerm, GNOME Terminal, kitty, alacritty, Windows Terminal, &c).
 Most modern terminals support truecolor but sometimes they require that you specify the `TERM` environment variable as `xterm-256color`.
 - Terminal multiplexers like `tmux` if you use one.
-Again, most likely supported but not the default behaviour.
+Again, most likely supported but not the default behavior.
 Adding a few lines to your `.tmux.conf` does the job.
 - Your remote client, if you are using one.
 This is usually `ssh` which in most cases should handle truecolor.
 If you use other options like [mosh](https://mosh.org/), [Eternal Terminal](https://eternalterminal.dev/) or ([PuTTY](https://www.putty.org/), you'll need to check.
 - If your vim/neovim is looking sad with only 256 colors you might also want to consider enabling truecolor there.